BasedLabs/NoLabs/README.md

 - RAM > 16GB
 - [Optional] GPU memory >= 16GB (REALLY speeds up the inference)

-**[Recommended for powerful workstations]** Else, if you want to host everything on your machine and have faster inference:
+**[Recommended for powerful workstations]** Else, if you want to host everything on your machine and have faster inference (also a requirement for folding sequences > 400 amino acids in length):
 - RAM > 30GB
 - [Optional] GPU memory >= 40GB (REALLY speeds up the inference)